dipoesan/CLOUD-PROJECTS/DEPLOY A STATIC WEBSITE ON AWS.md

 Create an Internet gateway and attach it to the VPC(**An internet gateway allows internet access into our VPC**)

 ![Alt text](image-3.png)

+Create public and private subnets in availability zones